 4. Normalize your vitamin D levels.
 Vitamin D is crucial for a healthy immune system.
 There is increasing epidemiologic evidence linking vitamin D deficiency and autoimmune diseases including multiple sclerosis, rheumatoid arthritis, type 1 diabetes, inflammatory bowel disease and systemic lupus (source).
 I recommend starting vitamin D supplementation right away.

 6. Relieve stress to prevent flares.
-Stress is often the straw that breaks the camel’s back.
+Stress and trauma are often the straws that break the camel’s back.
 There is a clear connection between stress wearing down the gut, sending your hormones haywire, and increasing inflammation.
 I recommend meditation, detox baths, and read these tips to support yourself through the stress that is inevitable in every day life.
 Exercise also helps.
 SLEEP 8 hours for repair and recovery.

 7. Find hidden infections.
 We know that autoimmune disease surfaces in those with viruses such as Epstein-Barr, herpes, or those who’ve had mono.
 Ask your doctor to test for underlying infections that can be addressed.
 These viruses continually affect your immune system.

 8. Reduce inflammation.
 Aside from curating your autoimmune anti-inflammatory diet and fixing your gut, reduce inflammation by including an omega-3 fatty acid supplement, turmeric tea, and managing cortisol levels.
 Also include glutathione, one of the body’s most potent antioxidants and detoxifiers.

 LIKE WHAT YOU'VE READ?